stanislavsavolainen/Electronics1/README.md

 Linux serial port for arduino : terminal : ls /dev/tty*
--> to display ports, check what device apears, when you plug in usb - datacable to pc with arduino
+-> to display ports, check what device apears, when you plug in usb data cable to pc with arduino

--> for exmaple  "/dev/ttyACM2" or "/dev/ttyS0" at my device
+-> for example  "/dev/ttyACM2" or "/dev/ttyS0" at my device
+-> arduino ide -> tools -> serial port -> /dev/ttyS0

+if arduino ide software not displaying serial ports in Linux:
+-> try to give right to device using chmod commands , if there is no serial port option in arduino ide.
+-> Linux terminal : sudo chmod 777 /dev/ttyS0
 _________________________________________________________

 Project 1 : Thermometer -TMP 36 (nodejs - johnny-five)